Austin Gallery

 Edit and darken

-Pull anything bright or plastic.
-Keep surfaces intentional, not cluttered, and let shadow and warm light tie it together.
+Pull anything bright, plastic, or glossy.
+Keep surfaces intentional, not cluttered, and let shadow and warm light tie the room together.

 Getting It Right